JaiPizGon/NeuralSens/cran-comments.md

 ## Test environments
 * Windows 10 Home x64, R 3.6.0
 * ubuntu 12.04 (on travis-ci), R 3.1.2
-* win-builder (devel and release)
+* win-builder (devel, release and oldrelease)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking dependencies in R code ...
-NOTE
-  Namespace in Imports field not imported from: 'R6'

-  R6 is a build-time dependency.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of httr